mkazuyuki/docs/howto-extend-md-resource.md

 	The servers are started as a cluster.

-7. The same process as the initial mirror construction at cluster creation is performed after a cluster is started.
-Run the following command or use the WebManager to check if the initial mirror construction is completed.
+8. The same process as the initial mirror construction at cluster creation is performed after a cluster is started.
+   Run the following command or use the Cluster Manager to check if the initial mirror construction is completed.

 		# clpmdstat --mirror <Mirror_disk_resource_name>